jorinvo/me/content/post/note-taking.md

 However, personally I haven't used Litewrite since more than three years now.
 The reason for this is not that I think another application is doing a better job.
 It is because I do not take notes digitally anymore.

-I still write digitally though when writing articles or other documents, but in those cases I prefer to write using the same editor I use for all my other work and I like to share documents using Git and a web server instead of a custom application.
+I still write digitally though when writing posts or other documents, but in those cases I prefer to write using the same editor I use for all my other work and I like to share documents using Git and a web server instead of a custom application.

 But I realized that digital tools do not help me organizing my thoughts.